Clemapfel/jluna/README.md

 ## Documentation

-A step-by-step introduction and reference guide intended for users is available [here](./docs/manual.md).
+A step-by-step introduction and reference guide intended is available [here](./docs/manual.md).
 Furthermore, all user-facing code has in-line documentation available through most IDEs (or the julia `help?` command).

 Advanced users are encouraged to check the headers (available in `jluna/include/`) for implementation details.
 They are formatted specifically to be easily understood by 3rd parties.